LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap.rst

 2. You may need significantly deeper sampling to adequately capture a sufficiently representative set of ASVs for your study than for OTUs.
 This will depend a lot on your research question, study community and study taxon.
 3. Similarly, you may need significantly deeper sampling to recover representative numbers of reads per ASV per sample in order to generate a realistic picture of ASV distribution across your samples, than for OTUs.
 Again this will depend on research question, study community and study taxon.

-.. _OTU_ASV_read_mapping_nextsteps:
+.. _ASV_OTU_read_mapping_nextsteps:

 Next Steps
 ==========

 To find out how to group your ASVs into groups, head to the :ref:`OTU Delimitation <otudelim>` subsection.
-You will need a FASTA of ASVs, i.e. unique sequences, with your chosen level of error filtering, and with ``;size=`` tags in the sequence headers.
-If you have run through the :ref:`Filtering <filtering>` section with our toy dataset, the final output from the last step is what you need.
-If you only want to try this section and you don't have your own data, you can download the equivalent file to test with from XXXXX.

-If you have done OTU delimitation or want to work with ASVs, you can jump to the :ref:`Mapping Reads <mapping_reads>` subsection.
-You will need a FASTA file of OTU sequences or of ASV sequences as described above.
-You will also need a FASTA file containing all reads from your project, with ``;sample=XXX`` tags in the read headers detailing the source of each read.
-If you've followed the :ref:`Filtering <filtering>` section, this would be the final output from the :ref:`Quality Filtering <quality_filtering>` subsection.
+If you have done OTU delimitation or want to work with ASVs, you can jump to the :ref:`Mapping reads <mapping_reads>` subsection, where we look at how to generate data recording the number of reads per ASV or OTU per sample.